 Bringing lightweight walking boots or sports shoes would be advantageous for our trips out into the village.

 Newspaper articles and/or short videos based on some of the themes, will be forwarded to you before the weekend in order that you can watch/read them in advance, if you have the time.

 Meal times are important opportunities for continued conversational English*.

 A bit of history

 El Puig (officially and in Valencian, Puig de Santa Maria, also known simply as Puig) is a municipality of the Valencian Community, Spain.
-The climate is typically Mediterranean in nature.

 The village is dominated by two hills, the Mountain Patà, the Mountain of Santa Barbara and the major structure of the monastery.The climate is typically Mediterranean.

 El Puig comprises of two perfectly organised areas: the town itself and the beach.
 The latter, ‘La Playa del Puig’ is a centre for second residences and during the summer months there is a large congregation of people living here.
 There is a promenade of approximately 1 km in length.

 Its traditionally agrarian economy is in a progressive state of transformation towards small scale industrialization, with the agricultural land planted with vines, carob and fruit trees such as orange.
 The main economic crop has been the cultivation and export of the orange.